arall/myTasteRecruitmentPhpTest/README.md

 __2. Be updated when a user saves a recipe into a cookbook__

-- Build the functionality around a notifications workflow when certain events like save a recipe happen in the application
+- Build the functionality around a notifications workflow when certain events like save a recipe happen in the application.

+We encourage you not to dedicate more than 4 hours to the test.
+We know that everybody is busy with other stuff.
-If you have any questions or doubts about the test, you can contact us at platypus@mytaste.com
+If you have any questions or doubts about the test, please contact us at platypus@mytaste.com

-Good luck!
-myTaste developers team

 # Environment Setup
 The following instructions are our proposal for setting up a testing environment in less than 10 minutes.
 This will allow you to start with the technical test right away.